the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 ## React Advanced State

 All state management in this application makes heavy use of React's useState Hook.
-On the other hand, React's **useReducer Hook** gives you more sophisticated state management.
-Since the concept of reducers in JavaScript splits the community in half, we won't cover it extensively here, but the exercises at the end of this section should give you plenty of practice.
+On the other hand, React's **useReducer Hook** enables one to use more sophisticated state management for complex state structures and transitions.
+Since the knowledge about reducers in JavaScript splits the community in half, we won't cover the basics here.
+However, if you haven't heard about reducers before, check out this [guide about reducers in JavaScript](https://www.robinwieruch.de/javascript-reducer/).

-We'll move the `stories` state management from the `useState` hook to a new `useReducer` hook.
+In this section, we will move the stateful `stories` from React's `useState` hook to React's `useReducer` hook.
+Using `useReducer` over `useState` makes sense as soon as multiple stateful values are dependent on each other or related to one domain.
+For example, `stories`, `isLoading`, and `error` are all related to the data fetching.
+In a more abstract version, all three could be properties in a complex object (e.g. `data`, `isLoading`, `error`) managed by a reducer instead.
+We will cover this in a later section.
+In this section, we will start to manage the `stories` and its state transitions in a reducer.

 First, introduce a reducer function outside of your components.
-A reducer function always receives `state` and `action`.
+A reducer function always receives a `state` and an `action`.
 Based on these two arguments, a reducer always returns a new state:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~